qcri/Arabesque/input/how_run.md

 ...
 ```

+Input graph vertices and labels should both be mapped to integer ids that start from 0 onwards (0, 1, 2, etc).
+Otherwise, the results may not come as expected.
 Vertex ids are expected to be sequential integers between 0 and (total number of vertices - 1).

 You can examine our sample citeseer graphs [here](https://github.com/qcri/Arabesque/tree/master/data).